 Weather Controlled Irrigation and Drip Irrigation Systems

 More than 30% of the irrigation system on the Hill has been replaced with high-efficiency drip irrigation systems.
 Drip irrigation works by emitting water to a targeted area, allowing water to sink below the surface to plant root systems.
-This is in contract to typical sprinklers, which result in water loss through evaporation.
-The drip systems are complemented by a 4–6″ layer of mulch to retain soil moisture and prevent seedlings from sprouting.
+This is in contrast to typical sprinklers, which result in water loss through evaporation.
+The drip systems are complemented by a 4″–6″ layer of mulch to retain soil moisture and prevent seedlings from sprouting.

-Clothes Out: End-of-Year Donation Program
+Clothes Out End-of-Year Donation Program

 Each year, the Office of Residential Life sponsors a clothing and goods drive during finals week in June to help students lighten their loads when moving out.
-Southern California-based charities benefit from the donations while Housing & Hospitality Services diverts waste from the landfill.
+Southern California-based charities benefit from the donations while Housing & Hospitality diverts waste from the landfill.

 Living Learning Community